usofiahowad/DELAYED-OIL-TRANSFER-PROJECT/README.md

  *  Analysis: Identifying delay trends and correlating them with operational factors.
  *  Root Cause Analysis: Identifying the primary contributors to the delay.
  *  Solution Proposal: Recommending solutions, such as process optimization and resource allocation.

+  **Data Source**
+   Data set provided by the client as a CSV file, which was downloaded and processed for analysis.

+**Tools**
+1. Microsoft Excel: Utilized for preliminary data correction and initial review of the dataset.